bevyengine/bevy/release-content/release-notes/entity-spawn-ticks.md

 Use this filter in your query if you are only interested in entities that were spawned after the last time your system ran.

 Note that this, like `Added<T>` and `Changed<T>`, is a non-archetypal filter.
 This means that your query could still go through millions of entities without yielding any recently spawned ones.
-Unlike filters like `With<T>` that can easily skip all entities that do not have `T` without checking them one-by-one.
+Unlike filters like `With<T>` which can easily skip all entities that do not have `T` without checking them one-by-one.

 Because of this, these systems have roughly the same performance: